 One evening last week I made my Beef & Broccoli for dinner.
 It’s so good, y’all.
-(Ignore the horrible photos of it.
-It’s been on the blog for ages and I still haven’t gotten around to updating them.)
 It got me thinking that I really needed to do a chicken stir fry recipe too.

 Stir fry is always such a good dinner idea.
-It’s usually fast and everything goes in one pan.
-We can always appreciate that, right?
+It’s usually fast (this one sure is!) and everything goes in one pan.
+The very best meals are the kind that don’t require I spend the evening washing dishes.

 Sometimes chicken can seem a little bland but it’s really all about the preparation.
-This particular stir fry is spicy and packed full of big flavors like garlic, ground chipotle chile pepper, and crushed red pepper.
+This particular stir fry is anything but bland.
+It has a big kick because it’s packed full of big flavors like garlic and crushed red pepper.

 Plus all those yummy spices make the green beans extra special too.
 We don’t do boring veggies at my house and these green lovelies are no exception.